 If you love chocolate as much as I do, this decadent gluten free mug brownie is cooked in a mug and makes the perfect treat.
-Ready in just 3 minutes, you can have a homemade moist chocolate brownie anytime!
+In just 3 minutes, you can have a homemade fudgy gluten-free chocolate brownie with minimal fuss and clean up.

-I love making this recipe when it is too hot to use the oven in the summer.
+I love making this recipe throughout the summer when it is too hot to use the oven.
 It is nice to enjoy cake without heating up the house!!
+For more mug cake inspiration, check out all of my easy gluten free mug cake recipes!
+I am also a huge fan of this easy Gluten-Free Blueberry Mug Muffin recipe.

 This was perfect for dessert tonight with some whipped cream on top.
 I subbed the water with coffee.
 It was delicious.”

-- Gluten free flour blend - I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
-That doesn't mean others will not work.
-I just have not tested other flours.
+- Gluten-Free Flour Blend – I have tested this recipe with King Arthur Measure for Measure, my DIY Gluten-Free Flour Blend, and Bob’s Red Mill 1 to 1.
+That doesn’t mean others will not work; I just have not tested other flours.

-- Xanthan gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add ¼ teaspoon.
+- Xanthan Gum – If your gluten- free flour blend doesn’t contain a binder like xanthan gum or guar gum, please add 1/4 teaspoon.
+Read Why Binders are Important in Gluten-Free Baking to learn more about their importance.

-- Cocoa powder - There are many great brands of cocoa powder that are gluten free.
-Just be sure to check the label.
+- Cocoa Powder – Many great brands of cocoa powder are gluten-free.
+It is always a good idea to double-check the label.

-- Coconut oil - I love the flavor coconut oil adds to this gluten free microwave brownie, but you can use any light oil.
+- Coconut Oil – I love the flavor of coconut oil added to this gluten-free microwave brownie, but you can use any light oil.

-Step 1: Add the dry ingredients to the mug and mix well.
+Step 1: Add the dry ingredients to a small bowl and mix well.
 Note that you can mix all of this up in your mug.

 This is what your dry ingredients will look like mixed up.
 Add in the chocolate chips.

-Step 2: Add the wet ingredients and mix them with the dry ingredients.
+Step 2: Mix the wet ingredients with the dry ingredients.

-Step 3: Put the mug into your microwave and cook for 90 seconds on high.
-Actual cooking time will depend on the size of your mug, depth, and how wide the base is.
-You may need to cook it a little longer if you use a tall mug with a more narrow base.
+Step 3: Place the mug in the microwave and cook for 90 seconds on high.
+Actual cooking time will depend on the size of your mug, its depth, and the width of its base.
+You may need to cook it longer using a tall mug with a narrow base.

-You will know your gluten free mug brownie is slightly firm to the touch.
+You will know your gluten-free mug brownie is finished cooking when it is slightly firm to the touch.
+The mug cake will be hot.
+Let it cool for a few minutes before eating it.

-Top with vanilla ice cream, hot fudge, or some of the following mix-ins and toppings ideas.
+Top with vanilla ice cream, hot fudge, or one of the following mix-ins and toppings.

 - Use different flavors of chocolate chips, like white chocolate and salted caramel chocolate chips.